SDelSorbo/crackmes-solutions/eset/Eset-crackme.md

-Let's change the extension and try to run it.
+Let's change the file extension from .zip to .exe and try to run it.\
 So we can see the file is now opened, it is a simple window that asks for a password, if we enter something random, the program ends.